Naomi Jacob

 Naomi Eleanor Clare Ellington Jacob (1 July 1884 – 27 August 1964), also known by the pen name Ellington Gray, was an English writer, actress, and broadcaster.
+She was also a suffragist, worked for the Entertainments National Service Association and served as an Officer in the Women’s Legion.

 Biography

 Early life

-Naomi Jacob was born in Ripon in the West Riding of Yorkshire, the first daughter of Selina Sara "Nina" Ellington Collinson and Samuel Jacob.
-Her father served as headmaster of the Ripon Grammar School, where her mother also worked as teacher.
-Her maternal grandfather, Robert Ellington Collinson, was a mayor of the town and owner of the Unicorn Hotel of Ripon, where the Prince of Wales once stayed.
+Naomi Jacob was born on 1 July 1884 in Ripon in the West Riding of Yorkshire, the first daughter of Selina Sara "Nina" Ellington Collinson and Samuel Jacob.

+Jacob's father served as headmaster of the Ripon Grammar School, where her mother also worked as teacher.
+Her maternal grandfather, Robert Ellington Collinson, was a mayor of the town and owner of The Unicorn Hotel of Ripon, where the Prince of Wales once stayed.
 Her great-grandfather Thomas was the second chief police officer in Ripon.
 Her father was the son of a Jewish refugee from Prussia, but rejected his Jewish ancestry.
-Nonetheless, Jacob was much attached to her Yiddish-speaking paternal grandfather, a tailor, who maintained Jewish traditions, and later proudly drew attention to her Jewishness.
+Nonetheless, Jacob was much attached to her Yiddish-speaking paternal grandfather, a tailor, who maintained Jewish traditions, and she later proudly drew attention to her Jewishness.